-Some common-sense measures can help you overcome stress and get you back to yourself again.
-Remember:
+Here are some common-sense measures to help you overcome stress and get you back to yourself again.

 - Friends and family are good medicine.
 Talk with them about your feelings.
 Sharing common experiences helps you deal with and overcome anxiety and feelings of helplessness.

 - Get back into your daily routines as soon as you can.